Causal inference under over-simplified longitudinal causal models: Discussion

 \section{Discussion}

-The longitudinal nature of risk factors is most often overlooked in epidemiology.
-In this article, we investigated whether causal effects derived when working under simplified, hence generally misspecified, models could still be related to causal effects of potential interest.
-We focused on two situations regarding exposures: when inference is based on ($i)$ their ``instantaneous'' levels measured at inclusion in the study, and $(ii)$ some summary measures of their levels up to inclusion in the study, assuming that these summary measures capture the whole effect of the exposure processes on the outcome.
-Unsurprisingly, our results are mostly negative, in the sense that the quantity estimated in practice when working under over-simplified causal models has generally no clear interpretation in terms of longitudinal causal effects of interest, except under very simple longitudinal causal models.
-Under the conditions of Theorems \ref{Theo_Insta_Strong} or Theorem \ref{Theo_SV_Weak_Irrelevance}, the quantity estimated in practice has a clear interpretation, as it coincides with longitudinal total effects.
-But, these conditions are very restrictive.
-Under slightly less restrictive conditions, Theorem \ref{Theo_Insta_Weak} and Theorem \ref{Theo_SV_Weak} ensure that the quantity estimated in practice expresses as a weighted average of longitudinal causal effects.
-But, these conditions are still quite restrictive, and the interpretability of these weighted averages is not always straightforward.
+The longitudinal nature of risk factors is often overlooked in epidemiology.
+In this article, we investigated whether causal effects derived under over-simplified models that ignore the time-varying nature of exposures could still be related to causal effects of potential interest.
+We focused on the general setting, where the available data concerns summaries $(\mathcall X, \mathcall Z)$ of the full exposure profiles $(\bar X_T, \bar Z_T)$, instead of the full exposure profile themselves, where $\mathcall X$ and $\mathcall Z$ correspond to deterministic functions of $(\bar X_T, \bar Z_T)$.
+This general framework includes the special case where $\mathcall X = X_{t_2}$ and $\mathcall Z = Z_{t_2}$, for some time $t_2 \in \llbracket 1;T \rrbracket$ ({\it e.g.}, inclusion time in the study).
+Under the conditions of Theorem \ref{Theo_SV_Weak}, the quantity estimated in practice expresses as a weighted average of longitudinal causal effects.
+But, first, these conditions are very restrictive, and second, even when they are met, the interpretation of the weighted averages is not always straightforward.
+Therefore, and unsurprisingly, our results are mostly negative, as they state that the quantity estimated in practice when working under over-simplified causal models has generally no clear interpretation in terms of longitudinal causal effects of interest, except under very simple longitudinal causal models.